salvalcantara/pid-tuning-bda58/src/pages/index.md

 sections:
   - type: hero_section
     title: PID Tuning
-    subtitle: A modern approach via the Weighted Sensitivity Problem.
+    subtitle: A modern approach via the Weighted Sensitivity Problem
     content: |-
       This book is your go-to guide for all marketing channels.
 Learn how to create effective landing pages, compelling ads, creative copywriting and